thegoldendino/festival-app/README.md

 # Festival App

-A Svelte component that provides a mobile kiosk application for festival information.
+A Svelte component that provides a mobile kiosk for festival information.
-Multiple days can be created, each with a map of stage locations and schedules.
+Multiple days can be shown, each with a map of stage locations and schedules.
 All schedule information links to artist information.

 ## Installing